ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 ODM, OEM and CM Manufacturers

-These three acronyms each describe a business model or mode of cooperation for third-party or contract manufacturing:
+These acronyms describe various business models for third-party manufacturing:

 • OEM – Original equipment manufacturer